 - Let your personality show.
 Give your portfolio a personal touch.

-- Lastly, check other experienced UX researchers’ portfolios like Jules Lee and Emily Alter’s for inspiration.
+- Lastly, check other experienced UX researchers’ portfolios like Emily Alter’s for inspiration.

 For more tips on building your portfolio, the Nielsen Norman Group, a leader in the user experience field, gives their top 10 recommendations for UX research portfolios.